copper/statsmix/README.md

 ## More Documentation

-The StatsMix gem supports all the methods documented at http://www.statsmix.com/developers/documentation
+The StatsMix gem supports all the methods documented at [http://www.statsmix.com/developers/documentation](http://www.statsmix.com/developers/documentation)

+## Partner API
+We recently added ALPHA-LEVEL support for our Partner API, which allows you to provision users and metrics in StatsMix.
+The methods are:

+	StatsMix.create_user({})
+	StatsMix.update_user(id,{})
+	StatsMix.delete_user(id)

+Full Partner API documentation is at [http://www.statsmix.com/developers/partner_api](http://www.statsmix.com/developers/partner_api)

 ## Contributing to statsmix